-The alternative is posters.
-Yes, you may think that we only use the Internet, but the proof of posters’ effectiveness is in science – literally.
+There is actual data to back up the effectiveness of posters.
 A study published in the Health Information and Libraries Journal found that poster presentations are some of the most commonly used formats for communicating information in academic and public health fields.

 “Posters can increase knowledge, change attitudes and alter behaviors.”

-According to the Journal of Pakistan Medical Association, about 97% of individuals surveyed stated that they understood a poster placed in a health care facility insisted that they should get their blood pressure checked.
+According to the Journal of Pakistan Medical Association, about 97% of individuals surveyed stated that they understood a poster placed in a healthcare facility insisted that they should get their blood pressure checked.
 Of those people, 86% actually did so within 30 days.

 There are no cons

-Let’s take business presentations for example: You do not have a lot of time to spread critical information.
-This means that a slideshow is out of the question in many cases as these presentations require more wires than a Kiss concert (less makeup and fire, however) and the average marketing or sales professional isn’t always going to be an IT expert.
+Let’s take business presentations for example.
+You do not have a lot of time to spread critical information.
+This means that a slideshow is out of the question in many cases, as these presentations require more wires than a Kiss concert (less makeup and fire, however) and the average marketing or sales professional isn’t always going to be an IT expert.

-Additionally, posters provide a very concise overview of a topic, ensuring that presenters only convey information when absolutely necessary.
-The previously mentioned study in the Health Information and Libraries Journal discovered that this promotes active learning, as the terse amount of data on posters inspires the audience to participate and ask questions.
+Posters provide a very concise overview of a topic, ensuring that presenters only convey information when absolutely necessary.
+The previously mentioned study in the Health Information and Libraries Journal discovered that this promotes active learning, as the terse amount of data on posters inspire the audience to participate and ask questions.